Ivaylo-Popov/Theano-Lights/README.rst

 Theano-Lights is a research platform built on top of Theano providing transparent view of the models and optimized for batch learning on GPU

-Theano-Lights includes implementations of the latest deep learning models:
+Implementations of the latest deep learning models:
  * MLP with Dropout (FFN)
  * Convolutional neural network (CNN)
  * Variational Autoencoder  (VAE)
  * Convolutional Variational Autoencoder (CVAE)
-  Deep Recurrent Attentive Writer (DRAW)
+ * Deep Recurrent Attentive Writer (DRAW)

 Stochastic gradient descent variants:
  * SGD with momentum